erikscar/erikscar/README.md

           </p>
           <p><strong>HTML5, CSS3 and JavaScript</strong></p>
           <p>
-            E-commerce simulation project using ReactJS for the user interface, JavaScript for dynamic functionalities, NodeJS for the backend, ExpressJS for the web server and MySQL for the database.
-It offers CRUD operations for products, carts and favorites, the main objective of which was to create an intuitive and pleasant online shopping experience.
+           The weather information search site project uses JavaScript, HTML, and CSS for the user interface, integrating the Open Weather API to provide detailed weather information for a specific city based on user input.
+The main objective is to create an intuitive and pleasant user experience, allowing users to enter the city name in a prompt field and receive real-time updates on temperature, humidity, wind speed, and weather conditions.
+The responsive and clean design ensures accessibility across different devices, providing a smooth and efficient interaction with weather data.
           </p>
         </div>
       </td>